Table of Contents

 As the Rochester Democrat and Chronicle reported during August 2018, “Children are 35 times more likely to be victims of identity theft because they don’t have a credit history and their Social Security number isn’t active, according to the Division of Consumer Protection of the New York Department of State.”

 Such identities are perfect for opening new, fraudulent accounts, and just in time for the holiday shopping season.
-Child identity theft can be undiscovered until the victim becomes an adult and tries to open a bank account, apply for a job, buy a car, rent an apartment, or buy a house.
+Undiscovered until the victim becomes an adult and attempts activities like opening a bank account or applying for a job, child identity theft can occur.

 How Does Child Identity Theft Happen?